Jira-Product-Discovery-Integrations/polaris-forge-ref-app/README.md

-### Polaris Unfurling Reference Application Readme
+### Polaris Unfurling Reference Application Readme2

 When a user adds a URL from your application to a Polaris idea, Polaris will try to unfurl it to retrieve more data, using a provider for your app.
 This data can then be used to prioritize ideas in Polaris.
 This refapp shows you how to create one of these unfurl providers.